 By Bill Buell July 12, 2015

-“I was 22, a man tried to kidnap me, so I was required to pull my concealed firearm to save my life,” said Braun, now a Schenectady resident.
+“I was 22, a man tried to kidnap me.
+This required to pull my concealed firearm to save my life,” said Braun, now a Schenectady resident.

 “I grew up in North Dakota and everybody there shoots, so I’ve always felt comfortable around guns.
-But that experience was the impetus to get me started sharing my passion about guns with other women, and helping them learn how to defend themselves and feel safe.”
+But that experience was the impetus to get me started sharing my passion about guns with other women.
+Helping them learn how to defend themselves and feel safe.”

 Braun, 34, is now a licensed gun-safety expert and certified instructor, and as head of the local chapter of a national group called The Well Armed Woman, she is doing her utmost to help women ready themselves for defensive action if it ever becomes a necessity.